Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 ## Change Log

 - 2025-11-10: Initial RFC created.
+- 2025-11-11: Clarified that this change reduces the initial stack frame size by sacrificing some binary size.
+- 2025-11-11: Clarified that the performance gains are a side affect, not the intent of this change and that the performance differences would be incredibly small, at least for the impacted code today.
+- 2025-11-11: Added test performance impact as tests can remove the global lock, and run in parallel.

 ## Motivation

-1. Improvements to size and performance
+1. Improvements to initial stack size
-2. Easier testing for Patina maintainers
+2. Testing improvementsfor Patina maintainers
 3. Improved code cleanliness for Patina maintaineres
 4. Clear interface for Platform implementors on configuration options